 The Companies Registry and the IRD have jointly implemented an optional electronic one-stop notification service at the e-Registry portal (www.eregistry.gov.hk) of the Companies Registry.
 By using this electronic service, a company which reports a change of registered office address in the electronic Form NR1 may request the Companies Registry to notify BRO on its behalf that its business address as registered under the Business Registration Ordinance has changed to its new registered office address with effect from the effective date of change as stated in the electronic Form NR1.
-If the company does not opt to use this electronic service, it must notify BRO of any change in the business address in writing, other than notifying the Companies Registry of any change in the registered office address.
+If the company does not opt to use this electronic service, it must notify BRO of any change in the business address.